Forest-Economics-Goettingen/optimLanduse/README.md

 knitr::kable(payOff_Matrix, row.names = F)
 ```

+*Table 3: Performances of all indicators when optimized for single
+indicators only (pay-off matrix).
+The indicators considered for
+optimization are located in the first row.
+The other entries in the rows
+contain the performances of the respective non-optimized indicators.*

 | Indicators                | Financial stability | General preferences | Investment costs | Labour demand | Liquidity | Long-term income | Management complexity | Meeting household needs | Protecting soil resources | Protecting water supply |
 |:--------------------------|--------------------:|--------------------:|-----------------:|--------------:|----------:|-----------------:|----------------------:|------------------------:|--------------------------:|------------------------:|
 | Financial stability       |               0.805 |               0.371 |            0.007 |         0.122 |     0.492 |            0.881 |                 0.072 |                   0.346 |                     0.231 |                   0.466 |